n76/OSM_OC_Buildings/README.md

 ### User Identification

-The user ID of 'n76_oc_import' will be used on all edits.
+The user ID of 'n76_oc_import' will be used on all import edits.

 ### Conflation ###

-Conflation of data will be a manual operation assisted by the JOSM conflate plug-in.
+Conflation of data will be a manual operation.

 1. Load a chunk file into JOSM.
+2. Using best available aerial imagery, correct building shapes.
+Initial process testing indicates that **all building shapes will need correcting**.
-2. Download current OSM data for that area into a new layer.
+3. Download current OSM data for that area into a new layer.
-3. For each building in a chunk, verify and correct address data.
+4. For each building in a chunk, verify and correct address data.
 Specifically:
     - Remove duplicate addresses from out buildings.
     - Verify that street names match with existing OSM street data.
     - If OSM data already has address tags, make sure that there is no “off by one house” situation.
-4. In the chunk layer, find all buildings ```type:way building=*```
-5. In the configure plug-in panel, click “configure” button and “freeze” selection as the “reference”.
-6. In the OSM data layer, find all buildings ```type:way building=*```
-7. In the configure plug-in panel, click “configure button” and “freeze” selection as the “subject”.
-Make sure “replace geometry” is unchecked (we are not replacing existing OSM building geometry).
-Click on “Generate Matches”.
-8. Select a building by clicking on the it in the configuration plug-in’s list of matches.
-    - Verify tag data seems correct.
-    - Click on “conflate” button to update tags on existing OSM building.
-9. Once all matches are conflated, click on the “reference only” tab on the conflate plug in to work with buildings not already in OSM.
-    - Click on a building to select it.
-    - Click on conflate button to copy the building into OSM.
-    - Correct building geometry based on best available OSM compatible imagery.
+    - If the building already exists in OSM, copy any tags that are missing for that building in the OSM layer from the import chunk layer.
+Remove the building from the chunk layer.
+5. If any buildings remain in the chunk layer (implying they does not already exist in the OSM layer), merge the chunk layer into the OSM layer.
-10. Once all the buildings in a chunk have been conflated or imported, upload/commit the edit.
+10. Once all the buildings in a chunk have been conflated or merged, upload/commit the edit.

 ### Changesets